vuepointjs/vuept/GETTING-STARTED-PT2.md

    - Users may be shown your icon under certain circumstances, so it helps to provide some branding that they will recognize

-   - This option is available under "Settings" then "Properties"
+   - This option is available in your Azure Portal App Registrations under "Settings" then "Properties"

 1. Download a backup copy of your App Manifest files